LuisJimenez35/Condominium-App/README.md

 2. To be able to filter by license plate number vehicles of the condominium owners that have free entry.
 3. Review a visitation record per condominium owner to grant access.
 4. Example:
-      a.
-Visitor Karla Guzman arrives at the housing project in her black Toyota Rav4 vehicle and indicates that she is going to house 120 where Julian is staying.
+     - Visitor Karla Guzman arrives at the housing project in her black Toyota Rav4 vehicle and indicates that she is going to house 120 where Julian is staying.
-      b.
-The officer must check the system and filter by house, license plate or name and verify that there is already a visitation record made to proceed with the opening of the gate.
+     - The officer must check the system and filter by house, license plate or name and verify that there is already a visitation record made to proceed with the opening of the gate.
-      c.
-Otherwise, he will have to call the condominium owner directly to proceed with the opening of the gate.
+     - Otherwise, he will have to call the condominium owner directly to proceed with the opening of the gate.

 ## 🚨Additional requirement
 EasyPass